symfony/symfony-docs/frontend/encore/faq.rst

 .. code-block:: text

     Encore.setOutputPath() cannot be called yet because the runtime environment doesn't appear to be configured.
-Make sure you're using the encore executable or call Encore.configureRuntimeEnvironment() first if you're purposely not calling Encore directly.
+Make sure you are using the encore executable or call Encore.configureRuntimeEnvironment() first if you are purposely not calling Encore directly.

 It fails because the Encore Runtime Environment is only configured when you are